hariniramp/Fair-Microlending-System/README.md

 factor model and included a neighborhood fairness term in the Alternating Least Square (ALS) cost function.
 We used techniques like gradient descent to update preferences for user-item pairs, based on preferences in previous iterations.

+The dataset used was too large to upload but can be found here: https://www.kaggle.com/kiva/data-science-for-good-kiva-crowdfunding.
+The two main datasets used are: kiva_loans.csv and kiva_mpi_region_locations.csv